stylelint/vscode-stylelint/README.md

   }
 ```

-The setting below turns on Auto Fix for all providers including stylelint:
+The following turns on auto fix for all providers, not just stylelint:

 ```json
   "editor.codeActionsOnSave": {